 Truck Drivers Banned from Cell Phone Use

-In 2012, the United States Department of Transportation place a ban on the use of hand-held cell phone devices by all interstate truck and bus drivers.
-Unfortunately, many do not take the ban seriously, and decide to use their cellular devices.
+In 2012, the United States Department of Transportation placed a ban on the use of hand-held cell phone devices by all interstate truck and bus drivers.
+Unfortunately, many do not take the ban seriously and decide to use their cellular devices.
 This ban, intended to save lives, doesn’t seem to be making the intended impact.

 Truck drivers who are violating the ban are taking a gamble on losing their commercial driver’s licenses, or causing the companies they work for to be penalized with fines up to $11,000.
 Still, they seem to be taking their chances.

 According to Anne S. Ferro of the Federal Motor Carrier Safety Administration ( FMCSA),

 “It’s just too dangerous for drivers to use a hand-held cell phone while operating a commercial vehicle.
 Drivers must keep their eyes on the road, hands on the wheel and head in the game when operating on our roads.
 Lives are at stake.”

 The FMCSA also points out that a commercial driver who is merely reaching for his or her phone while operating a large truck is three times more likely to be involved in a serious accident.
 If he decides to dial a number on the phone, he is six times more likely to cause an accident.